Froese Psychological Services

 Why is My Child's School Recommending A Psychological Assessment

-Schools will sometimes recommend a psychological assessment (also referred to as a psycho-educational assessment) when they have noticed a child seems to be demonstrating difficulties within class.
+Schools will sometimes recommend a psychological assessment (also referred to as a psycho-educational assessment or 'Level C' assessment) when they have noticed a child seems to be demonstrating difficulties within class, which could relate to a variety of issues:

 • Difficulty with focus and attention